Transport in Liverpool: Airport

 Opened in the 1930s, Liverpool Airport, is situated near Speke in the south of the city.
-It was renamed Liverpool John Lennon Airport in 2001, in honour of the late musician and founding member of The Beatles, John Lennon.
+It was renamed Liverpool John Lennon Airport in 2001, in honour of musician and founding member of The Beatles, John Lennon.
 The airport's logo consists of a sketch that John Lennon had drawn of himself, and the words "Above us only sky", lyrics from his song "Imagine".
 The sensitivity surrounding the airport's name change meant that the logo had to be designed in secret before it could be unveiled by John Lennon's widow Yoko Ono.
 The old airport was the starting point for Beatles tours in the sixties, and images of the band boarding planes there were seen throughout the world.
 In 2006 the airport handled nearly 5 million passengers and now serves 64 destinations, including many key European cities.
 New routes to New York and Toronto in summer 2007 were withdrawn towards the end of the year, as was the route to London City Airport, due to low passenger numbers.

 There is a scheduled rail service from Liverpool Lime Street station to Manchester Airport for flights to North America and Asia.